weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

     participant configRepo as Configuration Repo
 ```
 **Pro**
-- easiest to dev against
+- Easiest to dev against (vs api solution).
-- no controller so no reconcile loop executed
+- No controller so no reconcile loop executed (vs pipeline controller solution).

 **Cons**
-- 1 more component for the team to maintain
+- Ee would need to create it from scratch.
-- new repo/CI (?)
+- One more component to manage.

 ## Design Details